La Isla Bonita: Background and release

 The instrumental demo of "La Isla Bonita" was first offered to Michael Jackson (pictured in 1988.)

 In the fall of 1985, Madonna began writing and recording songs for her third studio album, True Blue.
-She collaborated once again with Stephen Bray —her primary partner on her previous album Like a Virgin (1984)— and brought in Patrick Leonard, who had served as musical director on the Virgin Tour.
+She began collaborating with Patrick Leonard, who had served as musical director on the Virgin Tour.
 Prior to working with Madonna, Leonard had contributed to the Jacksons' 1984 Victory Tour and remained in contact with Michael Jackson and producer Quincy Jones.
 At their request, he composed a series of instrumental demos, including one intended to resemble the style of Sade; the piece was presented to Jackson and Jones but ultimately turned down.

 Leonard later brought the demo to Madonna at the start of the True Blue sessions, and she began developing it further.
 She conceived the title "La Isla Bonita" —which translates to "The Beautiful Island"— and wrote the lyrics while filming Shanghai Surprise (1986) in Hong Kong.
 Musician Bruce Gaitsch, who worked on the track, was initially skeptical of the title, deeming it "uncommercial".
-Madonna described the song as a tribute to the "beauty and mystery" of Latin Americans.
+Madonna described the song as a tribute to the "beauty and mystery" of Latin American people.
 She explained that she had long been influenced by Latin music, particularly salsa and merengue, which she frequently heard while living in New York City.
 She added that both she and Leonard believed they had been Latin "in another life", as Latin rhythms often shaped their uptempo compositions.
 The two would later return to Latin-inspired styles on songs such as "Who's That Girl" (1987), and "Spanish Eyes" from Like a Prayer (1989).

 "La Isla Bonita" was released as the fifth and final single from True Blue on February 25, 1987.
-The single's inner sleeve featured Madonna wearing a Spanish-style embroidered bolero jacket.
-The song was later included on the compilations The Immaculate Collection (1990) and Celebration (2009), and added as a bonus track on the Japanese edition of Something to Remember (1995).
+The single's inner sleeve featured Madonna wearing an embroidered bolero jacket.
+The song was later included on the compilation albums The Immaculate Collection (1990) and Celebration (2009), and added as a bonus track on the Japanese edition of Something to Remember (1995).